sgchun/nps/README.md

 ...
 ```

 4. **Training phenotypes in PLINK phenotype format.** NPS looks up phenotypes in the separate phenotype file and ignores the phenotype data provided in the .fam file above.
 The phenotype name has to be `Outcome` with cases and controls encoded with `1` and `0`, respectively.
 When the optional `TotalLiability` column is provided, NPS also reports *R2* on the liability scale, namely *R2* between polygenic scores and `TotalLiablity`.
 The combination of `FID` and `IID` are used to match samples to .fam file.
 Samples can appear in any order in this file.
-Missing phenotypes (e.g. encoded with `-9` or missing samples listed in .fam file) are not allowed.
-See [here](http://zzz.bwh.harvard.edu/plink/data.shtml#pheno) for additional details on the format.
+Missing phenotypes (e.g. encoded with `-9` or missing entry of samples described in .fam file) are not allowed.
 ```
 FID	IID	TotalLiability	Outcome trainF68266	trainI68266	2.00037013482937	1